ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 ## Adding a tool integration
 {: #adding_a_tool_integration}

 You can add and configure tool integrations for your toolchain.
-The available tool integrations differ depending on whether you use {{site.data.keyword.Bluemix_notm}} Public or {{site.data.keyword.Bluemix_notm}} Dedicated.
+The available tool integrations differ depending on whether you use {{site.data.keyword.cloud_notm}} Public or {{site.data.keyword.cloud_notm}} Dedicated.

 1. On the DevOps dashboard, on the **Toolchains** page, click a toolchain to open its Overview page.
 Alternatively, on the App details page in your app, click the toolchain name.
 1. To see a list of tool integrations to add, click **Add tool**.